AXErunners/docs/introduction/features.rst

 Masternodes cost money and effort to host so they are paid a percentage of the block reward as an incentivize.
-With current masternode numbers and rewards, masternodes earn approximately a 8% return on 1000 Axe (which means 6.97 Axe or USD1360 in July 2017) for the year of 2017.
+With current masternode numbers and rewards, masternodes earn approximately a 72% return on 1000 Axe (which means 720 Axe in April 2019) for the year of 2019.
-This `tool <https://stats.masternode.me/>`_ shows a live calculation of masternode earnings.
-These rewards decrease by 7% each year, but the rising value of Axe may offset these reductions.
-As a matter of fact, masternodes were receiving 140 Axe per month at the beginning of 2016, but this was actually less money than today: USD600 per month.
-There is also the possibility for masternodes to earn money from fees in the future.
+These rewards will decrease as more nodes support the network but the rising value of Axe may offset these reductions.There is also the possibility for masternodes to earn money from fees in the future.

 .. _privatesend: